 Traditional job scheduling and workload automation tools have failed to keep pace with the speed and complexity of digital business.
 Gartner predicts that “through 2024, 80% of organizations using workload automation tools will switch to SOAPs to orchestrate cloud-based workloads.”*

 While tactical IT automation met the near-term needs for reducing manual effort and its associated errors and costs, SOAPs go beyond this minimum to orchestrating much more complicated event-driven workflows both inside and outside of IT.

 As per our understanding, Gartner identifies six key capabilities of a SOAP:

-- Workflow orchestration to create and manage workflows across multiple applications both on-premises and in the cloud.
+- Application workflow orchestration to create and manage workflows across multiple applications both on-premises and in the cloud.

 - Event-driven automation to simplify IT processes involving manual steps or scripting.